TheRaytracers/freecad-povray-render/doc/user.md

 # User Documentation
-## Installation
+## Installation of the macro
 The easiest way is to install it via the **Addon Manager** under Tools / Addon Manager / Macros.
 Alternative you can download the macro via [Macro Recipes](https://freecadweb.org/wiki/Macros_recipes) or download it directly from our [Gitlab Repository](https://gitlab.com/usbhub/exporttopovray) with the blue button top right to get the most actual version.
 Now you have to put the .FCMacro file in your macro directory.
-You cant look under Edit / Preferences / General for your path.
+You cant look under Edit / Preferences / General / Macro for your path.
 ### Standard Macro Paths
 * Linux: `/home/USERNAME/.FreeCAD/Macro/`
 * Windows: `C:\Users\USERNAME\AppData\Roaming\FreeCAD\Macro/`
 * Mac: `XXX`

+## Installation of POV-Ray

 ## Usage
+Create a model with the part workbench.
 The macro takes your actual view on the model, so pan your view how you would like the rendering.
 Now you can [Start the Macro](#startTheMacro).
 After that, select / create the file where you want to save the POVray code.
 Now the macro creates the POVray code and start the POVray.
 If you have many no CSG object the creation of the code can take a while.
 POVray opens a windows with the rendering result.
 To close this window, click on the windows.

 <a name="startTheMacro"></a>